Nameless Rumia's Wiki

 1934–1964

 As a nod to the Detroit Tigers, the team became the Detroit Lions and won its first championship in 1935 with Dutch Clark and Ernie Caddel.
-Both players retired after the 1938 season, which set up a long struggle in the 1940s with Fred L. Mandel Jr. as their new owner, then it was sold to a syndicate known as the Detroit Football Company in 1948 and would own the Detroit Lions until 1964.
+Both players retired after the 1938 season, which set up a long struggle in the 1940s with Fred L. Mandel Jr. as their new owner, then it was sold to a syndicate known as the Detroit Football Company in 1948 who would own the Detroit Lions until 1964.

 By the 1950s, the team mustered up a competitive roster and traded for QB Bobby Layne who would win three championships with HB Doak Walker and LB Joe Schmidt in 1952, 1953, and 1957.
 For 1958, Lane was traded which began the alleged curse.
 That aside, the Lions picked up CB Night Train Lane, and assembled their Fearsome Foursome before ownership changed.